Last updated: June 2026

 If you are working through a deal and trying to figure out how to structure the seller note, the SBA loan, and the equity injection, Regalis Capital's deal team can run the numbers with you.

-We review 120 to 150 deals per week and have built the 5% cash + 5% standby note structure into the majority of our transactions.
+Regalis Capital reviews upwards of 20,000 deals a month and has built the 5% cash + 5% standby note structure into the majority of its transactions.
 We know which lenders accept it, how to present it to sellers, and how to negotiate full standby terms when sellers push back.
+We source acquisition targets through BizBuySell, brokers, and off-market channels, vet and value each one, structure the financing, and run the deal to close.

 Start a deal assessment with Regalis Capital to talk through your specific acquisition target, financing structure, and whether full standby is the right approach for your deal.